fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 If while running the code, the following error appears: "Connection request to 67.225.180.24:50005 failed.
 Are you sure the server can be connected to", this may mean that the Unity Master Server is down.
 This Unity demo can still run locally on your machine by running your own instance of the Unity Master Server.
-Download "Master Server" and "Facilitator" from http://unity3d.com/master-server.
+[Download "Master Server" and "Facilitator"](http://unity3d.com/master-server).
 Compile code and run MasterServer.exe and Facilitator.exe.
 Uncomment Awake() in UnityNetworkInterface.cs.
 The value for MasterServer.port will need to be changed to the value that is displayed when you run MasterServer.exe.